kubeshop/testkube-docs/docs/articles/argocd-integration.md

 ## Triggering Test Executions

-Once any Testkube Workflows have been synced to your cluster(s) it is likely that you will want to trigger these to execute corresponding Tests.
+Once any Testkube Test Workflows have been synced to your cluster(s) it is likely that you will want to trigger these to execute corresponding Tests.
 You can of course trigger them manually through the CLI or Dashboard, it will probably make more sense to trigger them either using an ArgoCD Resource Hook or a Testkube Kubernetes Trigger.

-- Using a Kubernetes Trigger has the advantage of being disconnected from ArgoCD; however a resource gets updated in your Cluster, by it by ArgoCD or some other process (possibly manual), your tests will always execute.
+- Using a **Kubernetes Trigger** has the advantage of being disconnected from ArgoCD; whenever a resource gets updated in your cluster, be it by ArgoCD or some other process (`kubectl`, etc.), your tests will always execute.
 The downside is that they will execute even if your resources are part of a larger application, which might fail synchronizing or not be initialized correctly when the test is triggered.
-- Using a Resource Hook handles the downside of Kubernetes Triggers by being more attune to the overall ArgoCD sync status; if ArgoCD for some reason fails to sync your application resources with your cluster, it won't run your tests unnecessarily (unless you want it to).
+- Using an **ArgoCD Resource Hook** handles the downside of Kubernetes Triggers by being more attune to the overall ArgoCD sync status; if ArgoCD for some reason fails to sync your application resources with your cluster, it won't run your tests unnecessarily (unless you want it to).

 Let's have a quick look on how to set up these two approaches.